What Is A Bitcoin Wallet?

 - Paper Wallets: A paper wallet is a printed piece of paper containing your public and private keys.
 It’s highly secure if stored properly, but vulnerable to physical damage and loss.

-How Does A Bitcoin Wallet Work?
+How Does a Bitcoin Wallet Work?

-Despite its name, a Bitcoin wallet does not store the Bitcoins themselves but rather manages the cryptographic keys that allow users to interact with the blockchain.
+A Bitcoin wallet does not store the Bitcoins themselves but rather manages the cryptographic keys that allow users to interact with the blockchain.
+The main functions of a Bitcoin wallet are:

 How Can I Use My Bitcoin Wallet?